 AERI is engaged in a number of research and infrastructure building initiatives as well as annual week-long summer Archival Education and Research Institutes (AERIs) that are hosted by partner institutions.
 These working Institutes are designed to strengthen education and research and support cohort-building and mentoring in academia and professional practice.
 The Institutes are open to all academic faculty and students working in Archival Studies and related fields, as well as to archival practitioners and others engaged in archival education and scholarship, both nationally and internationally.

 AERI 2018 will be held at the University of Alabama in Tuscaloosa, AL, July 9-13, 2018.
-Applications to attend will open in December, 2017, and applicants will be notified of acceptance by mid-February, 2018.
+Applications to attend are due February 15, 2018 and applicants will be notified about acceptance by March 1, 2018.
 The cost of registration for the Institute, including dormitory accommodation and most meals for the duration of the Institute, will be USD $400.
-Applications to participate in AERI’s Emerging Archival Scholars Program (EASP) will open February 1, 2018.
+Applications to participate in AERI’s Emerging Archival Scholars Program (EASP) will open February 1, 2018 and the application deadline is April 6, 2018.
+Applicants for EASP scholarships will be notified about awards by April 20, 2018.